Skip to content

 async def handle_async_request(self, request: httpx.Request) -> httpx.Response:

-"""Handle request with automatic pagination for GET requests with page/limit params."""
+"""Handle request with automatic pagination for GET requests.

-# Check if this is a paginated request
+# Check if auto-pagination is explicitly disabled via request extensions

 should_paginate = (